CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/scenario1-goods-receipt-po.md

 ## Data Update

-After setting up all the settings, go to Companies and choose Update Global Data option:
+After configuring the settings, update the global data by navigating to Companies and selecting the Update Global Data option.

 ![Global Settings](./media/scenario1-goods-receipt-po/ct-labels-update-global-settings.webp)

 ## Template Assigning

-Next, we have to assign the template, [GRPO](#label-template), in this case, to a specific printer and choose the following:
+To complete the setup, assign the [GRPO](#label-template) to a specific printer with the following configuration:

 | INFO |    NAME   | TEMPLATE CODE | PRINTER CODE |                                               FILE                                              |
 |:----:|:---------:|:-------------:|:------------:|:-----------------------------------------------------------------------------------------------:|